Humphrey Lloyd (physicist)

-Humphrey Lloyd FRS FRSE MRIA (1800–1881) was an Irish physicist.
-He was Erasmus Smith's Professor of Natural and Experimental Philosophy at Trinity College Dublin (1831-1843) and much later Provost (1867–1881).
+Humphrey Lloyd FRS FRSE PRIA (16 April 1800 – 17 January 1881) was an Irish physicist and academic who served as the 30th Provost of Trinity College Dublin from 1867 to 1881.
+He was Erasmus Smith's Professor of Natural and Experimental Philosophy at Trinity College Dublin from 1831 to 1843.
 Lloyd is known for experimentally verifying conical refraction, a theoretical prediction made by William Rowan Hamilton about the way light is bent when travelling through a biaxial crystal.
 He was a Fellow of the Royal Society, and President of both the British Association and the Royal Irish Academy.

+Humphrey carried out the Lloyd's mirror optic experiments, and was a member of numerous societies in Europe and North America.
+He also published works relating to religion and the religious identities of Ireland.

 Early life

-The eldest son of the Rev. Bartholomew Lloyd, and his wife, Eleanor McLaughlin, he was born in Dublin on 16 April 1800.
-His father had also served as Erasmus Smith's Professor of Natural and Experimental Philosophy and Provost of TCD.
+The eldest son of the Very Rev. Bartholomew Lloyd, and his wife, Eleanor McLaughlin, he was born in Dublin on 16 April 1800.
+His father had also served as Erasmus Smith's Professor of Natural and Experimental Philosophy and Provost of Trinity College.

 After early education at Mr. White's school in Dublin, he entered Trinity College Dublin in 1815, first out of 63 competitors in the entrance examination.
 He was elected a Scholar in 1818, and graduated B.A. in 1819, taking first place and the gold medal for science, and proceeding M.A. in 1827, and D.D. in 1840.
 He became a junior fellow in 1824, and a senior fellow in 1843.